CRG-CNAG/submit_request/README.md

 <br/>

 To see the list of available services for a specific facility, for example, "Bioinformatics", click on the **"Search in facility"** white box on the right bottom of the facility image and select the service, for example, "Data Analysis".
+You can also access directly to either bookings or services by clicking the Calendars and the Requests from the menu.

 <img src="bioinfo.png" width="500"/>

 <br/>